 Introduction

-Reducing reoffending is about helping people who have already committed crimes to avoid doing so again.
+Reducing reoffending means supporting people who have already committed crimes to avoid offending again.

-According to the 2020 Neighbourhood Crime IOM Strategy (opens in new window), around 80% of crime is committed by people who have offended before – so tackling reoffending is essential to building safer communities and improving lives.
+The 2020 Neighbourhood Crime IOM Strategy shows that people who have offended before commit around 80% of crime.
+Tackling reoffending is therefore essential to building safer communities and improving lives.

 Safer Somerset Partnership and the Reducing Reoffending Board

-Community Safety Partnerships (CSPs) are legally established multi-agency groups that bring together organisations like the police, local councils, health services, probation, and fire services to tackle crime, anti-social behaviour, substance misuse, and reoffending in their local areas.
+Community Safety Partnerships (CSP) are statutory, multi‑agency groups.
+They bring together organisations such as the police, local authorities, health services, probation, and fire services.
+CSPs work together to address crime, anti‑social behaviour, substance misuse, and reoffending at a local level.

-In Somerset, our Community Safety Partnership is called Safer Somerset Partnership.
+In Somerset, this statutory partnership is known as the Safer Somerset Partnership.

-Since 2010, CSPs have had a legal duty to develop and deliver strategies to reduce reoffending.
-This came from changes to the Crime and Disorder Act (1998), introduced by the Policing and Crime Act (2009).
+Since 2010, CSP have had a legal duty to develop and deliver strategies to reduce reoffending.
+Amendments to the Crime and Disorder Act 1998, introduced by the Policing and Crime Act 2009, created this duty.

 In 2017, the Safer Somerset Partnership joined the Avon and Somerset Reducing Reoffending Board.
-This regional collaboration recognises that crime doesn’t stop at council borders – and neither should our efforts to prevent it.
+This regional approach recognises that crime does not stop at council boundaries, and prevention efforts should not either.

 Reducing Reoffending Strategy 2025–2028

-The Avon and Somerset Reducing Reoffending Strategy sets out how partners across Avon and Somerset will work together to reduce reoffending among adults and young people.
+The Avon and Somerset Reducing Reoffending Strategy explains how partners across the area will work together to reduce reoffending among adults and young people.
 It brings together statutory partners, community safety partnerships, and the voluntary sector to improve outcomes for individuals and communities.

 Key Focus Areas:

-• Integrated Offender Management (IOM) – a co-ordinated approach to managing repeat offenders
+- Integrated Offender Management (IOM) – a coordinated approach to managing people who offend repeatedly

-• Trauma-informed practice – recognising how past experiences affect behaviour and tailoring support accordingly
+- Trauma‑informed practice – recognising how past experiences affect behaviour and tailoring support to meet individual needs

-This strategy aligns with the Police and Crime Plan and local Youth Justice Plans, ensuring consistency across the region.
+This strategy aligns with the Police and Crime Plan and local Youth Justice Plans to ensure consistency across the region.

 Integrated Offender Management

-Integrated Offender Management (IOM) is a national approach to working with individuals who repeatedly commit crimes.
-It’s led by police and probation services, with support from recovery workers, councils, and other partners.
+Integrated Offender Management (IOM) is a national approach that supports people who repeatedly commit crimes.
+Police and probation services lead this work, with support from councils, recovery workers, and other partners.

-IOM recognises that a small number of individuals are responsible for a large proportion of crime in our communities.
-These individuals often face a combination of challenges that are deeply connected and difficult to separate.
-Reoffending is rarely the result of a single issue – it is usually the outcome of several overlapping problems that reinforce each other.
+IOM recognises that a small number of people are responsible for a large share of crime.
+These individuals often face several connected challenges that are hard to address.
+Reoffending rarely has a single cause and usually results from overlapping problems that reinforce each other.

 Common factors include:

-• Unstable housing – without a safe and secure place to live, it’s harder to maintain routines or access support
+- Unstable housing – without a safe and secure home, people may struggle to keep routines or access support

-• Substance misuse – drug and alcohol dependency can drive offending behaviour and make recovery more difficult
+- Substance misuse – drug and alcohol dependency can increase offending and make recovery harder

-• Unemployment – lack of work or training opportunities can lead to financial instability and limit future prospects
+- Unemployment – limited access to work or training can cause financial instability and reduce future opportunities

-• Family pressures – responsibilities or breakdowns in relationships can add emotional and practical strain
+- Family pressures – caring responsibilities or relationship breakdowns can create emotional and practical strain

-These issues don’t exist in isolation—they often interact in ways that make them harder to address.
-That’s why IOM takes a joined-up approach, aiming to understand the full picture and co-ordinate support across services.
+These issues do not exist in isolation.
+They often interact in ways that make them harder to address.
+This is why IOM takes a joined‑up approach, focusing on the full picture and coordinating support across services.

-In Somerset, the IOM Services page provides a directory of local support services that complement the IOM approach.
+In Somerset, the Integrated Offender Management Services page provides a directory of local support services that complement the IOM approach.

 Somerset Youth Justice Partnership